 Senate President Steve Sweeney made the announcement today at an afternoon state house press conference.

-Thanks to NJ’s former Gov Chris Christie, NJ’s medical cannabis program baldy lags, And while there’ve been marginal improvements over the years, it’s a long journey out of the basement.
+Thanks to NJ’s former Governor Chris Christie, NJ’s medical marijuana program baldy lags, and while there’ve been marginal improvements over the years, it’s a long journey out of the basement.

-S10 would vault NJ from “awful” to “pretty good,” a decent consolation prize for some advocates disappointed that recreational cannabis is officially on the back burner until 2020.
+S10 would vault NJ from “awful” to “pretty good,” a decent consolation prize for some advocates disappointed that recreational marijuana legalization is officially on the back burner until 2020.

 So what does S10 actaully do?